-The Group presented the Sydney Symphony, the Sydney Sinfonia and the Sydney Symphony Fellows in performances to a total audience of more than 300,000 people during the year ended 31 December 2012 in Sydney, outer metropolitan and regional NSW performing arts centres.
-In October 2012, the Company continued its international touring programme with a successful tour to China, achieving critical acclaim for its performances.
-Principal Conductor and Artistic Advisor, Mr Vladimir Ashkenazy, was conductor on the tour with guest soloist, Jian Wang.
+The Group presented the Sydney Symphony, the Sydney Sinfonia and the Sydney Symphony Fellows in performances to a total audience of more than 300,000 people during the year ended 31 December 2013 in Sydney, outer metropolitan and regional NSW performing arts centres.
+The Company did not undertake an international tour in the 2013 year.